Psychology 101 - General Psychology » Fall 2019 » Module 6 Exam

 Emotion-focused forms of coping are based on changing your _____ when faced with stressful situations.

-A. strategies
+A. perceptions

 B. feelings